Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 After the power saving mode is entered (gpsAlt > powerSaveAltitude), the radio TX power is changed (usually lowered) from the `defaultRadioPwrSetting` to `powerSaveRadioPwrSetting`.
 This particular behaviour can be disabled by setting the `powerSaveRadioPwrSetting` to -1. <br>
 The interval between transmission modes is also being changed, from `defaultModeChangeDelay` to `powerSaveModeChangeDelay`. his particular behaviour can be disabled by setting the `powerSaveModeChangeDelay` to -1. <br>

-The whole power saving feature can be disabled by setting the `powerSaveAltitude` to -1.
+The whole power saving feature can be disabled by setting the `powerSaveAltitude` to -1. <br>

+The sonde also has an ability to lower the consumption after landing.
+If enabled via `ultraPowerSaveAfterLanding`, 20 minutes after landing the sonde fully turns of the GPS, sensors and some peripherals, only leaving the CPU working, together with radio, which transmits Horus, APRS and dataRecorder values every 10 minutes, consuming around 55mA.
+In future we want to investigate the STM power saving capabilities.

 ### Heater algorithm